-At first, I thought it was like a man in a suit job like C-3PO is.
+At first, I thought it was like a man in a suit job like C-3PO was.
 But it turns out K-2SO is a CGI character voiced and performed through motion capture.
 This astonished me, since K-2SO looks real and believable on the screen.
 I would never have guessed that K-2SO was all achieved via the use of CGI.

 Donnie Yen stars as Chirrut Îmwe (I can’t pronounce his name) in the movie.
 Chirrut is a blind warrior who believes in the Force.
 Now this is interesting, since when I usually see Jedi warriors with the Force, they usually fight with a lightsaber.
 Chirrut however doesn’t use a lightsaber when in combat.

-It makes it more interesting that Chirrut is blind and still capable of fighting.
+It makes it more interesting that Chirrut is blind and is still capable of fighting.
 You could say Chirrut is like the Daredevil of the ‘Star Wars’ universe.
 He also happens to be one of the Guardians of the Whills, which were a religious order of monks within the city of Jedha, as Jyn and Cassian meet him.

 Jiang Wen stars as Baze Malbus, a Rebel warrior and a mercenary with a big gun.
 He’s like the Machete (that’s the only way I can describe him) of the ‘Star Wars’ universe.
 He tends to shoot first and ask questions later.
 I must say that the big gun he carries with him fires impressive bolts of fire.

 Baze also happens to be a long-time companion of Chirrut Îmwe.
-I wouldn’t say they were good buddies, as there is friction between them.
+I wouldn’t say they were good buddies as there is friction between them.
 Baze isn’t a believer in the Force as Chirrut seems to be.
 But during the battle on the planet of Scarif, Baze begins to understand Chirrut’s beliefs in the Force.

 Riz Ahmed stars as Bodhi Rook, a former Imperial cargo pilot who wants to defect to the Rebellion.
 He gets sent by Galen Erso to deliver the message about the Death Star weapon to Saw Gerrera.
 Unfortunately, Bodhi gets treatment under a lie-detector squid when Saw doesn’t seem to trust him.

-Fortunately, Bodhi recovers from his traumatising experience with the squid and soon joins Jyn and the others to stop the Empire and steal the Death Star plans.
+Fortunately, Bodhi recovers from his traumatising experience with the squid and soon joins Jyn and the others to stop the Empire and to steal the Death Star plans.
 Bodhi helps out with piloting and communication tasks during the mission.
 He even gives Jyn’s rebel team a special name: Rogue One.

-Yeah.
-That’s right.
+Yeah, that’s right.
 In case you’re wondering why the movie’s called ‘Rogue One’, it’s the name given to the team that Jyn leads to steal the Death Star plans from the planet Scarif.
 Rogue One includes Jyn Erso, Cassian Andor, K-2SO, Chirrut Îmwe, Baze Malbus and Bodhi Rook.
 Where’s Rogue Two? 😀

 But even Krennic’s authority and loyalty have limits.
 This occurs when there’s tension between him and Grand Moff Tarkin during meetings aboard the Death Star and when he gets to meet Darth Vader in person.
 Krennic gets angry and frustrated as the Rebels come to steal the Death Star plans.